akbarrafiey/sp25-ml6923/README.md

 ## How to get started:
 - Read the [syllabus](syllabus.md).
-- Join our [Campuswire](https://campuswire.com/p/GAA99D8BF) message board and [Gradescope](https://www.gradescope.com/courses/760595) with the email invitations you received earlier this week.
-If you didn't receive an email, you can use access code XXZVRD for Gradescope (the link above for Campuswire will automatically let you join the class without a code).
+- Join our [EdStem](#) message board and [Gradescope](https://www.gradescope.com/courses/760595) with the email invitations you received earlier this week.
+If you didn't receive an email, you can use access code VDE3W3 for Gradescope (the link above for Campuswire will automatically let you join the class without a code).

 {{  site.modules[0]  }}

+<!--
 {{  site.modules[1]  }}
-<!--
 {{  site.modules[2]  }}
 {{  site.modules[3]  }}
 {{  site.modules[4]  }}